opryshok/emailverificationaddon/site/content/help/_index.md

 #### How can I increase my amount of quota?

-* Open Settings: Add-ons -> Email Verification -> Settings.
+* Open Sidebar: Add-ons -> Email Verification -> Start.
 * Choose the amount you want to increase your quota by.
 * Pay securely with Stripe.

 #### What do the statuses mean?

+«Deliverable» means you can send the email without a risk.

 «Deliverable (catch-all server)» means the email server receives emails sent to any email address under that domain.
 Be aware, there is a risk you can get under a spam filter.

-«No response from this mail server» means the email server doesn't respond at the moment because of any of the things: it is down right now or it is slowed down.
+«The mail server doesn’t respond» means the target mail server either does not respond or takes too long to respond.
 You can check it again later.

-«Not deliverable» means the email address doesn't exist.
+«Not deliverable» means the email address doesn’t exist.

 #### Do you have a demo video on how to use the add-on?